Germany Study Visa

 Most non-EU students, including Indian students, must apply for a German Student Visa before travelling to Germany for higher studies.
 This visa allows you to enter Germany legally and stay for the purpose of education.

-7. Find Accommodation and Finish Anmeldung Process
+7. Find Accommodation

 German universities usually do not provide guaranteed accommodation for students, so it is important to start searching early.
 Students can choose between student dormitories, shared apartments, or private apartments.
 The type of housing you choose will depend on your budget and the city you live in.
 Rent is usually the biggest monthly expense.
 Major cities like Munich and Frankfurt are more expensive compared to smaller cities.
 After securing accommodation, students must register their address at the local registration office (Bürgeramt or Einwohnermeldeamt).
-This registration (Anmeldung) is mandatory and required for many official processes in Germany.
+This registration is mandatory and required for many official processes in Germany.

 8. Complete Your Enrollment